2012 • 12 • 5

 My three favorite sections are Forensic Pathology, Congenital Disorders, and Parasitology.
 In fact, I barely remember anything about the other exhibits anymore, but these three stuck with me and haunted me even a few weeks after my visit.
 Even when I was already in Laos, I still could not stop thinking about it.

 Unfortunately, photography is not allowed inside.
 I wish I could post the hair-raising specimens exhibited at the museum, but I didn’t want to break the rules.
-But here’s a screenshot of a quick Google image search so you have an idea of what to expect inside.
+But do a quick Google image search so you have an idea of what to expect inside.

 In another corner is an exhibit highlighting the role of Siriraj Hospital in the rescue and recovery operations during the catastrophic Asian tsunami in 2001.